 The Company's objective is to have sufficient liquidity to meet its liabilities when due.
 The Company monitors its cash balances and cash flows generated from operations to meet its requirements.
-As at June 30, 2018 and December 31, 2017, the most significant financial liabilities are the Privateer Holdings debt facilities, long-term debt and accounts payable and accrued liabilities.
+As at September 30, 2018 and December 31, 2017, the most significant financial liabilities are the current liabilities due to related parties, current portion of long-term debt and accounts payable and accrued liabilities.

-12. Segment information
+14. Segment information